Shortest Paths without a Map, but with an Entropic Regularizer: Conclusion

+We have seen an $O(k^2\log d_{\max})$-competitive algorithm for the evolving tree game, and a resulting $O(k^2)$-competitive algorithm for width $k$ layered graph traversal and chasing sets of cardinality $k$, which is tight on account of the $\Omega(k^2)$ lower bound in~\cite{BCR22}.
 We note that the depth $k$ evolving tree game is strictly more general than width $k$ layered graph traversal.
 In particular, the evolving binary tree corresponding to the width $k$ layered graph game has depth at most $k$ and also at most $k$ leaves.
 However, in general a depth $k$ binary tree may have $2^{k-1}$ leaves.
 Our evolving tree algorithm and analysis applies without further restriction on the number of leaves.

+The main conceptual message from our work is that the powerful framework of online mirror descent works even in evolving metric spaces.
+This may potentially have further applications for other problems.
+For example, obtaining a polylog$(k)$-competitive algorithm for the $k$-server problem seems to require embedding the underlying metric space into dynamically evolving hierarchically separated trees.
+In another interesting direction, a variant of the evolving tree game introduced here was recently used in~\cite{CossonM24} to obtain improved bounds for the collective tree exploration problem.